aws/karpenter-provider-aws/website/content/en/docs/getting-started/migrating-from-cas/_index.md

 {{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step09-deploy.sh" language="bash" %}}

-## Create default NodePool
+## Create default NodePool and EC2NodeClass

-We need to create a default NodePool so Karpenter knows what types of nodes we want for unscheduled workloads.
-You can refer to some of the [example NodePool](https://github.com/aws/karpenter/tree/v1.0.0/examples/v1beta1) for specific needs.
+We need to create a default NodePool and EC2NodeClass so Karpenter knows what types of nodes we want for unscheduled workloads.
+You can refer to some of the [example NodePool](https://github.com/aws/karpenter/tree/v1.0.0/examples/v1) for specific needs.

 {{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step10-create-nodepool.sh" language="bash" %}}